Simhyeon/rif/meta.md

 ### Imminent

 * [ ] Make good documentation in codes and rmoeve unnecessary ones
+* [ ] Add feature "update_cache" to .rif file
+User can find what has been updated within status result
+	* [ ] rif update with messages
 * [ ] Testing

 ### Done